igar15/votingsystem/README.md

 ### Caching strategy
 Spring caching (Ehcache provider):
 - Get all restaurants (singleNonExpiryCache, evicts when create/update/delete any restaurant)
-- Get today's menu for a restaurant (expiryCache, cache key = {restaurantId} + currentDate, evicts by key, when create/update/delete today's menu for the restaurant)
+- Get today's menu for a restaurant (expiryCache, cache key = {restaurantId} + currentDate, evicts by key, when create/update/delete today's menu for the restaurant, and when the restaurant deletes)

 Hibernate second level cache:
 - Restaurant entity